Last Updated: February 2026 10 min read

 Property Damage

 Tenants who damage properties significantly reduce value.
-Documenting damage during the sale process is essential.
+Documenting damage during the sale process is necessary.
 Cash buyers like FL Home Buyers buy homes needing major repairs and factor in restoration costs.

 Below-Market Rent